tmax-cloud/cicd-operator/docs/integration_config.md

 Refer to the [`Notifications` guide](./notification-jobs.md)

 ### Using Tekton Tasks
-You can use (or reuse) tekton tasks, rather than writing scripts in `IntegrationCOnfig`.
+You can use (or reuse) tekton tasks, rather than writing scripts in `IntegrationConfig`.
 * `params` are slightly different from the Tekton's spec.
 You should specify `name` field and one of `stringVal` field or `arrayVal` field, depending on the parameter's type.
 * You can use `resources` just like using in `PipelineRun` or `TaskRun`, either using `resourceRef` or `resourceSpec`.
 * You can use `workspaces`, just like using in `Pipeline`.
 Be sure you specified the workspace in `workspaces` field of `IntegrationConfig` (refer to [the link](#configuring-workspaces))